NitinBansal-Analyst/Excel_Projects/README.md

 This sheet provides a categorized list of agents by department type.
 It helps in segmenting and analyzing agent performance and data based on their respective departments.

 ##  Overall, this project is designed to streamline data analysis, automate reporting, and provide actionable insights with minimal manual intervention.

+# Excel_Project 3 - (Project_VBA)
+## This project centers on creating custom functions with VBA, developing macros to identify unique values, and retrieve file paths and sheet names from the opened file.
+It also applies conditional formatting to enhance data visibility.